 According to the framework introduced by Neil Fleming, there are four approaches to acquiring knowledge: visual, auditory, reading/writing (linguistic), and kinesthetic.
 Other scholars have proposed their models, but VARK is still the most widely cited in modern educational theory.
 Let’s have a closer look at its components.

 Visual learners comprise the largest portion of the student population.
 According to the Social Science Research Network, approximately 65% of people need to see what they are learning.
-This type of students like to render new material into concept maps, flowcharts, graphs, tables, and labeled diagrams.
+This type of students like to render new material into concept maps, flowchart, graphs, tables, and labeled diagrams.
 They also respond well to images, posters, infographics, and creative presentations.

 The visual style is also often dubbed spatial learning.
 That is because adherents of this approach tend to use visual symbols not just as a way to convey information but also to show the relationship between concepts, thoughts, and ideas.
 Symbolic arrows, color-coding, joining spokes, and other marks are efficient means to make the links between different subject areas or to establish a hierarchy of various elements.